 When you’re choosing a bank or credit union, you want to select a financial institution that is convenient to use.
 For many people, this means opening a joint account with easy online checking.
 Other people might look for a bank with plenty of local branches.

-Some joint checking accounts, including Discover and LendingClub, offers rewards for using your debit card.
+Some joint checking accounts, including Discover and LendingClub, offer rewards for using your debit card.
 Not all joint bank accounts offer rewards, so if this is important to you, review or list carefully to find one that does.

 All funds held in joint checking accounts at federal banks are insured up to $250,000 per depositor, per account, by the Federal Deposit Insurance Corporation, or FDIC.
-Similarly, Joint accounts at credit unions are insured by the National Credit Union Association, NCUA.
+Similarly, joint accounts at credit unions are insured by the National Credit Union Association, NCUA.

 In addition to this federal protection, you want to make sure your joint account has all the usual security features, including: